The Be Happy Yoga Project

 We will only refuse to provide services to people:

-- who we consider would be better served by other providers
+- we believe would be better served by other providers

 - we believe should not, for health reasons, currently practise yoga at all